ixc/wagtail-admin-list-controls/README.md

 This library emerged from a large build that required an admin list view with an exhaustive set of filters and the ability for users to change the ordering of the results.
 The filters would need to perform exact and substring matching against textual fields, as well as exact matches on boolean and choice fields.
-Some of the sorts applied to order the results also relied on complicated querying and conditional behaviour (eg: certain filter+sort combinations required different code paths).
+Some of the sorts applied to order the results also relied on complicated querying and conditional behaviours.
+In some extreme conditions, certain combinations of filters and sorts would require distinct code paths.

-We initially attempted to use Wagtail's built-in searching and filtering features, but they were found to a be too limiting for our use-cases and resulted in a non-optimal experience for users.
-Third-party libraries were investigated, but there wasn't much in the ecosystem
+We initially attempted to use Wagtail's built-in searching and filtering features, but they were found to be too limiting for our use-cases and resulted in a non-optimal experience for users.
+Third-party libraries were investigated, but the ecosystem doesn't have much covering the space.

 Somewhat reluctantly, this library was built to cover our needs.
 Now that the dust has settled and the code has stabilised, we're finding increasing numbers of use-cases for it.